 A British-looking car that was not at all British but was nicely restored…

-280,000 Lego bricks make up the Lego McLaren and it was built by a team of six people who collectively logged over 2,000 hours to the project.
+There are 280,000 Lego bricks that make up the Lego McLaren and it was built by a team of six people who collectively logged over 2,000 hours to the project.
 The project took considerably longer than it takes to build a real McLaren 720S at the factory.

 Along with cars, there were car-related exhibits like this one which housed car gadgets and equipment like “antique” car seats.
 I pointed the car seat out to my dad and he was said, “Oh yeah.
 I remember putting you in that thing.
 Looks safe, huh?”

 I guess being born in the late 70’s now makes me an antique.
 I did get a senior discount earlier in the day…

 My only regret from our visit to the Petersen Auto Museum was that we did not splurge for The Vault tickets.
 There are 250 more cars in The Vault and I believe that is where the Pontiac Aztec from Breaking Bad currently resides.
 I would have loved to see that, especially since we did not have time to do a drive-by the Breaking Bad house when we were in Albuquerque.

 If – and that’s a big if – I ever return to Los Angeles, I’d visit this museum via The Vault tickets.

 After the museum we went to Hollywood Blvd to see the Hollywood Walk of Fame.
 I had almost no desire to see this while at the same time, felt as though we had to see it since it was within walking distance from our hotel.

 Hollywood Blvd was dirty, congested and gross.
 We walked three blocks of Hollywood Blvd, far enough to reach the Chinese Theatre, and then turned around, ate dinner and had a late-night happy hour beer at our hotel before turning in for the night.